yakconsulting/spidersoftdev.github.io/content/posts/2013-11-28-free-virtual-machines-with-internet-explorer.md

   - vm

 ---
-<a href="http://www.browserstack.com/" target="_blank">BrowserStack</a> is well known service which provides awesome tools to test your website against different browsers and operating systems.
+[BrowserStack](http://www.browserstack.com/) is well known service which provides awesome tools to test your website against different browsers and operating systems.
 It&#8217;s very handy when it comes to professional QA testing.

 Not everyone knows, that from that place  you can also download virtual machines for free.
-On this page <a href="http://www.modern.ie/en-us/virtualization-tools#downloads" target="_blank">Virtual Machine</a> you can pull multiple VM images with IE8 / IE 9 and different versions of windows.
+On this page [Virtual Machine](http://www.modern.ie/en-us/virtualization-tools#downloads) you can pull multiple VM images with IE8 / IE 9 and different versions of windows.

 &nbsp;